mathesar-foundation/mathesar-wiki/product/specs/users-permissions.md

 | Add and remove shared explorations | x | - | - |
 | Permissions on all contained tables and explorations  | Manager, Editor, Viewer  | Editor, Viewer | Viewer |

+### Public schema
+All users should have Manager access to the `public` schema by default (to align with Postgres conventions).
+We should make that clear in the design when we implement these features.

 ### Permissions: Bonus
 These permissions are planned to be implemented at some point, but are not required for the initial version of this feature.